arleyserna/snake-game-cpp/readme.md

 - Console rendering using ASCII characters and ANSI colors.
 - Modular code with separation of responsibilities:
   - `Snake` → handles the snake.
-  - `GameBoard` → handles board rendering.
+  - `Board` → handles board rendering.
+  - `Game`  → hangles the game flow.
   - `Utils` → utility functions like key input and colored output.

 ## Requirements